cggonzal/monolith/README.md

 }
 ```

-Import and call it from handlers or jobs – services keep business logic away from HTTP glue.
+Import and call it from controllers or jobs – services keep business logic away from HTTP glue.

 ### New Job Type